 Talk to your child’s doctor about what activities are safe and what precautions you should take.
 The cardiologist may advise against contact sports, for example.
 Just know the signs that your child is overdoing it, such as shortness of breath, major fatigue, or needing a long time to recover from play.

-As a result, he could be smaller than his friends.
-This is normal, but he should “catch up” by the time he reaches adulthood.
+As a result, they could be smaller than their friends.
+This is normal, but they should “catch up” by the time they reach adulthood.

 When to Call a Doctor or 911